 XX% (generally 80%) of [some form of data] has a location/gis/geospatial/spatial component.

-Every couple months, someone asks me for the origin of this stat and I’m generally not able to provide it.
+Every couple of months, someone asks me for the origin of this stat and I’m generally not able to provide it.
 Just yesterday Tyler Mitchell asked on Twitter:

 Now it could be that the stat is true.
 I’m horrible at darts, but sometimes I do get a bullseye so maybe we all nailed it with this one.
-But until someone can actually back this stat up with real facts, I’m calling bullshit and you should to.
+But until someone can actually back this stat up with real facts, I’m calling bullshit and you should too.
 Stop throwing it into your PowerPoint slide decks and executive summaries.